 Use Case: Improving Discrete Manufacturing Processes with AIDC

 Traditionally, items were loosely tracked as they left one facility and traveled to their next destination.
 That is no longer tolerable.
-Current pressures require real-time, reliable and accurate access to information.
-The ability to update your ERP with material movements as they occur is a must when responding to changes in demand or unexpected problems.
+Current pressures require real-time, reliable, and accurate access to information.
+The ability to update your ERP manufacturing process with material movements as they occur is a must when responding to changes in demand or unexpected problems.
 Automatic identification and data capture (ADC/AIDC) in the form of mobile barcode software may be the answer.

 Vision Engraving provides an illuminating example: